kyma-project/test-infra/docs/prow/production-cluster-configuration.md

     gcloud config set project $PROJECT
   ```

-3. Make sure that kubectl points to the prow main cluster.
+3. Make sure that kubectl points to the Prow main cluster.

   Export these variables: